 In the ever-evolving field of retirement planning, Gold IRAs (Individual Retirement Accounts) have emerged as an intriguing option for some investors.

-However, unlike traditional IRAs that primarily hold stocks, bonds, and mutual funds, Gold IRAs come with a unique set of rules and regulations that investors need to be familiar with before diving in.
+Gold IRAs come with a unique set of rules and regulations

 - Eligibility and Contribution Limits